-Champex – An easier day today takes us through the Swiss Ferret valley.
+Champex – An easier day today takes us through the Swiss Ferret Valley.

 Waterfalls cascade down mountains as we hike down-valley and then up to the pretty lakeside village of Champex, a beautiful place to spend an afternoon on a terrace overlooking the lake.
-Our luggage be waiting at our 3-star village hotel.
+Our luggage will be waiting at our 3-star village hotel.

-Chamonix – The final hike on our Mont Blanc tour leads us through woods and meadows to the Balme pass on the border with France.
+Chamonix – The final hike on our Mont Blanc tour leads us through woods and meadows to the Balme Pass on the border with France.

-Enjoy gorgeous views of Mont Blanc and the entire Chamonix valley as we cross the pass and descend to la Tour.
+Enjoy gorgeous views of Mont Blanc and the entire Chamonix Valley as we cross the pass and descend to la Tour.
 Finish with a bus ride back to Chamonix, where we meet up with our luggage once again, and enjoy a delicious celebratory dinner at a favorite local restaurant.

 depart – Today we say au revoir, and depart for our post-Mont Blanc destinations.